xmengju/RRBoost/README.md

 RRBoost: a robust boosting algorithm for regression problems
 ================
 Xiaomeng Ju and Matias Salibian Barrera
-2020-08-06
+2020-08-21

-This repository contains `R` code implementing the robust boosting algorithm [paper URL](https://github.com).
+This repository contains `R` code implementing the robust boosting algorithm described in [Ju X, Salibian-Barrera M. Robust Boosting for Regression Problems](https://arxiv.org/abs/2002.02054) (to appear in Computational Statistics and Data Science).
 This method provides an outlier-robust fit for non-parametric regression models.

 The package can be installed as follows: